dnh33/push-the-button/README.md

 # Push the Button Minigame with Panda Wallet Integration 🎮

-This project is a fun and interactive minigame where players can push a button to increase their score.
+This project is a template for a fun and interactive minigame where players can push a button to increase their score.
 It's integrated with Panda Wallet for user authentication and uses an SQLite database to store scores.

 This project is dedicated to Joefroobs 🦧 (@joefroobs).